vmware-tanzu/community-edition/docs/site/content/docs/latest/azure-mgmt.md

 - Ensure the Tanzu CLI is installed locally on the bootstrap machine.
 See [Install the Tanzu CLI](installation-cli.md).

-- The Azure CLI installed locally.
-Run `az version`.
-The output should list the current version of the Azure CLI as listed in [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli), in the Microsoft Azure documentation.
+- Ensure the Azure CLI is installed locally.
 See [Install the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) in the Microsoft Azure documentation.

--  Your Azure account should meet the permissions and requirements described.
-Log in to the Azure web portal at `https://portal.azure.com`. <!--add link here-->
+-  Your Azure account should meet the permissions and requirements described.  <!--add link here-->

 <!--&#42;Or see [Deploying Tanzu Community Edition in an Internet-Restricted Environment](airgapped-environments.md) for installing without external network access.-->

-- Register Register Tanzu Community Edition as an Azure Client App.
-In the Azure portal, select **Active Directory** > **App Registrations** > **Owned applications** and confirm that your `tkg` app is listed as configured in [Register Tanzu Community Edition as an Azure Client App](#tkg-app) above, and with a current certificate <!--add link to procedure>
+- Register Tanzu Community Edition as an Azure Client App.
+In the Azure portal, select **Active Directory** > **App Registrations** > **Owned applications** and confirm that your `tce` app is listed as configured in [Register Tanzu Community Edition as an Azure Client App](#tkg-app) above, and with a current certificate.
+The full procedure is provided here: <!--add link to procedure>

-- Accept the Base Image License.   - Run `az vm image terms show --publisher vmware-inc --offer tkg-capi --plan k8s-1dot20dot5-ubuntu-2004`.
-The output should contain `"accepted": true`.  <!--add link to procedure>
+- Accept the Base Image License.
+Run `az vm image terms show --publisher vmware-inc --offer tkg-capi --plan k8s-1dot20dot5-ubuntu-2004`.
+The output should contain `"accepted": true`.
+The full procedure is provided here: <!--add link to procedure>

-- If you do not use an existing VNET, the installation process creates a new one.
-For more information about VNET, see [Reference for Azure account](ref-azure). <!--change this-->
+- If you plan to use an existing VNET, see [Reference for Azure account](ref-azure). <!--change this-->

 - (Optional) Create an SSH keypair.
+For more information, see

 ## <a id="tkg-app"></a> Register Tanzu Community Edition as an Azure Client App